-Section Two.
-Upon the recommendation of the ART Committee and the Vice President
+"Faculty Personnel Policies" Section.
+Upon the recommendation of the ART Committee and the Vice President for

-for Academic Affairs, faculty with prior full-time ranked teaching experience at an
+Academic Affairs, faculty with prior full-time ranked teaching experience at an institution

-institution of higher education may be granted, by the President, some years (normally
+of higher education may be granted, by the President, some years (normally up to three)

-up to three) toward the probationary period, even though the person’s total probationary
+toward the probationary period, even though the person’s total probationary period

-period in the academic profession is thereby extended beyond the normal maximum of
+in the academic profession is thereby extended beyond the normal maximum of seven

-contract renewal and are subject to the terms and conditions of employment that exist
+to annual contract renewal and are subject to the terms and conditions of employment

-at the time of each annual renewal unless separated from the University pursuant to
+that exist at the time of each annual renewal unless separated from the University

-the provisions of Section Two of this handbook.
+pursuant to the provisions of "Faculty Personnel Policies" Section of this handbook.

 of their appointment the department(s) which is (are) named in the faculty member’s